Skip to main content

 Steps for generating node keys

-To generate a key for a Celestia bridge node, do the following:
+To generate a key for a Celestia node, select the tab for your node type:

-This will load the key <key-name> into the directory of the bridge node.
+This will load the key <key-name> into the directory of the node.

 Further flags you can use to customize your key are the following: